deepshig/mastermind/README.md

 Strategy analyser class provides an interface to run simulation games to compare the three strategies available.

+We have written unit tests for most of the logic in the code.
+These ensure that no unintentional changes can take place in the code.
+Thus, it is recommended to run the tests everytime before starting off with the project.

 ## Running the program